 Once you’ve logged in to your WP Engine portal, creating a new WordPress website is very straightforward.
-Simply click on the appropriate button and then enter the name of the site.
+Simply click on the appropriate button and enter the name of the site.
 When creating the site, you have the option of starting with a fresh WordPress installation or copying from an existing site on your account.

 If you’re someone who regularly creates websites for your clients, then you may appreciate being able to quickly apply your starter website configuration of preferred themes and plugins to a new site.

 Although it only takes a few minutes to set up your site, once it’s ready you’ll receive an email from WP Engine.
 To begin with, you can use a WP Engine subdomain for the URL of your website.
-However, once you’ve chosen a domain for your website, you can easily connect it to your hosting account through the WP Engine user portal.
+However, once you’ve chosen a domain for your website, you can easily connect it to your hosting account through the user portal.